 Life Hacks Using Table Salt in the Bathroom

-Unclog a drain – mix together one cup salt, one cup baking soda, and half cup white vinegar and pour the mixture down the drain.
-Follow with 1/2 cup of white vinegar, and let sit for 15 minutes and then carefully rinse that down with a pot of boiling water.
+Mix together one cup of salt, one cup of baking soda, and half a cup of white vinegar, and pour the mixture down the drain.
+Follow with 1/2 cup of white vinegar, and let sit for 15 minutes, and then carefully rinse that down with a pot of boiling water.

 Life Hacks Using Table Salt Throughout the House

 Scrub your outdoor furniture with a stiff brush dipped in saltwater and then let the furniture dry in the sun.

 Make a wet salt paste and gently rub it into the ring until the watermark disappears.
 You should test this in an area that does not show first and then polish it as normal.

 Stop candles from dripping